dec05eba/gpu-screen-recorder-issues/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I played the video with the command `mpv --no-config video.mp4` (if applicable)
 - [ ] I use a laptop with an integrated GPU and a dedicated GPU
+- [ ] I have confirmed that this is a bug (questions should be emailed to dec05eba at protonmail dot com)